spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/05-edge.md

 <InfoBox>

 If workloads deployed to the edge clusters require persistence, we recommend using the Rook-Ceph pack for the storage layer.
 Rook-Ceph turns distributed storage systems into self-managing, self-scaling, self-healing storage services.
 It automates the storage administrator tasks such as: deployment, bootstrapping, configuration, provisioning, scaling, upgrading, migration, disaster recovery, monitoring, and resource management.

 The Rook-Ceph pack in Palette provides a couple of preset configurations.
 You can choose one of these configurations as a starting point and further tune configurations as desired:

-* Multi-Node Cluster With Replication (Default) - This recommended configuration, sets up a three-node Ceph cluster.
+* Multi-Node Cluster With Replication (Default) - This recommended configuration sets up a three-node Ceph cluster.
 This setting requires at least three nodes selected for the worker pool.
 * Single Node Cluster - This configuration creates a single node Ceph cluster.

 Following are the specific considerations that need to be taken into account for virtualized and containerized clusters when using Rook-Ceph for storage: